N$^3$LO Quadratic-in-Spin Interactions for Generic Compact Binaries: Diagrammatic Expansion

-Dimensional regularization (DimReg) is used to evaluate all integrals, and as in all N$^3$LO and higher subleading sectors \cite{Levi:2020kvb}, the dimension needs to be kept generic across the whole derivation.
-An expansion in the dimensional parameter, $\epsilon_d\equiv d-3$, is imperative due to the appearance of DimReg poles (in conjunction with logarithms) in the values of individual graphs and their summation.
+Dimensional regularization (DimReg) is used to evaluate all integrals, and as in all third and higher subleading sectors \cite{Levi:2020kvb}, the dimension needs to be kept generic across the whole derivation.
+An expansion in the dimensional parameter, $\epsilon_d\equiv d-3$, is imperative due to the appearance of DimReg poles (in conjunction with logarithms) in the values of individual graphs across all loop orders, and in their summation.
 This dimensional expansion is the most time-consuming and demanding task in the evaluation of the present sectors.
-Similar to the spin-orbit sector in \cite{Kim:2022pou} there is also a concentration of graphs in the highest-loop of each order in $G$ (see \cite{Levi:2020kvb} for the definition of loop order in the worldline picture).
-At order $G^2$ where one-loop is the highest loop order, $192$ out of $252$ graphs are in the one-loop topology, that in the present sectors already contain DimReg poles and logarithms, and at order $G^3$, $384$ of the $688$ graphs are of two-loop order.
+Similar to the spin-orbit sector in \cite{Kim:2022pou}, there is also a concentration of graphs in the highest-loop of each order in $G$ (see \cite{Levi:2020kvb} for the definition of loop order in the worldline picture).
+At order $G^2$ where one-loop is the highest loop order, $192$ out of $252$ graphs are in the one-loop topology, which in the present sectors already contain DimReg poles and logarithms, and at order $G^3$, $384$ of the $688$ graphs are of two-loop order.

-In the present sectors similar to the spin-orbit sector, the topologies at order $G^3$, whose evaluation is the most demanding are the nested type with $214$ graphs, and the rank-two topology (see \cite{Levi:2020kvb} for the definition of such rank), which requires the use of integration-by-parts (IBP) methods, with $87$ graphs overall.
-We also recall that at the N$^3$LO order the graphs at order $G^1$ can carry up to $3$ relativistic corrections (with $2$ time derivatives each) on their propagators, and that these insertions are also allowed on the two-loop graphs.
-Therefore we implemented upgrades of the \texttt{EFTofPNG} code, which included improvements of the IBP and projection methods, see e.g.~\cite{Smirnov:2006ry,Laporta:2001dd} and \cite{Boels:2018nrr,Chen:2019wyb}, respectively, for reviews of such multi-loop integration methods.
-Independent development, implementation and evaluation, were carried out in parallel to verify the validity of results.
+In the present sectors similar to the spin-orbit sector, the topologies at order $G^3$, whose evaluation is the most demanding, are of the nested type, with $214$ graphs, and of the rank-two topology (see \cite{Levi:2020kvb} for the definition of such rank), which requires the use of integration-by-parts (IBP) methods, with $87$ graphs overall.
+We also recall that at the N$^3$LO the graphs at order $G^1$ can carry up to $3$ relativistic corrections (with $2$ time derivatives each) on their propagators, and that these insertions are also allowed on two-loop graphs at order $G^3$.
+Therefore we implemented upgrades of the \texttt{EFTofPNG} code, which included improvements of the IBP and projection methods, see e.g.~\cite{Smirnov:2006ry,Laporta:2001dd} and \cite{Boels:2018nrr,Chen:2019wyb}, respectively, for reviews of such modern multi-loop integration methods.
+Independent development, implementation and evaluation, were carried out in parallel to verify the validity of all results.